felipedmsantos95/syringe-classifier-edge-impulse/README.md

-# Edge Impulse Syringe Camera Classifier
+# Edge Impulse - Syringe classifier with camera

 ## About